‘You get a lot from it – friends, trade, skills, experience’ – Rotherham reservist shares his story about life as a mechanic with the British Army

-Martin Hargreaves is anything but your typical business analyst, regularly swapping his shirt and tie for fatigues during his role as an Army reserve.
+Martin Hargreaves is anything but your typical business analyst, regularly swapping his shirt and tie for combat gear during his role as an army reserve.

 Despite initially focusing on a career outside of the armed forces – or ‘civvy street’ as it is better known – the 30-year-old from Doncaster could not get away from the ‘military itch’.